-Requirements Method of Compliance Proposed Bushfire Management Strategies Acceptable solutions / Performance based solution Local Planning Scheme Amendment Development Application Bushfire Management Plan The level of detail in the BMP reflects the relevant planning and design stages of the project.
+Requirements Method of Compliance Proposed Bushfire Management Strategies Acceptable solutions / Performance based solution Local Planning Scheme Amendment Development Application Bushfire Manag jement Plan The level of detail in the BMP reflects the relevant planning and design stages of the project.
 BMP in accordance with Table 7 of the Guidelines: Bushfire Management Plan Section Checklist.
-Confirmation of compliance with Performance Measures and Acceptable Solutions by final design including an implementate management responsibilities.
-Vulnerable Land e Use Proposed vulnerable land uses including tourist accommodation need special consideration.
+Confirmation of compliance with Performance Measures and Acceptable Solutions based upon final design including an implementation table and management responsibilities.
+Vulnerable Lan e Use Proposed vulnerable land uses including tourist accommodation need special consideration.
 Not applicable as there is no change to the current land use provisions.
-Can require a BMP and risk evaluation lodged as part of any development app High Risk Land Use Proposed high risk land uses need special consideration. ses need special Not applicable as there is no change to the current land use provisions.
-Can require a BMP and risk evaluation plated by lodged as part of any development application.
+Can require a BMP and risk evaluation plan to be lodged as part of any development application.
+High Risk Land Use Proposed high ris consideration.
+Proposed high risk land uses need special consideration.
+Not applicable as there is no change to the current land use provisions.
+Can require a BMP and risk evaluation plan to be lodged as part of any development application.
 Bushfire Protec tion Cri teria Element 1: Location A1.1 Development location The subject land is expected to have a moderate hazard level upon completion of development as the existing hazard vegetation will be cleared for development.
 A BAL Assessment is required for any habitable development and this will confirm that specific development sites will have a maximum BAL-29 rating.
 Any potential conflict between the R10 Coding and BAL-29 setbacks can be addressed through a Bushfire Management Plan for the development, in conjunction with a development application or Local development Plan.
 Element 2: Siting and design A2.1 Asset protection zone (APZ) The development area is large enough to provide an asset protection zone within the subject land due to the proposed setbacks of building from the boundaries.
 Confirmation of the asset protection zone setbacks will occur when a BAL Assessment is done.